Residential hot tubs and pools: Health and safety tips

 What are the health concerns of hot tub and pool use?

 Hot tubs and pools can provide an environment for bacteria to grow.
 These bacteria can make you sick with an infection or disease.
-This includes the Legionella bacteria that cause Legionnaires' Disease, which can be fatal.
-As well, Pseudomonas bacteria can cause a number of serious infections, such as severe skin rashes, eye and ear infections, and pneumonia.
-Other pathogens that are spread through feces or vomit can also be transmitted through hot tubs and pools.
-Examples include Norovirus and Cryptosporidium.
-These can all be controlled by maintaining the disinfectant level and cleanliness of the water.
+Legionella bacteria can cause Legionnaires’ disease, which can be fatal.
+Pseudomonas bacteria can cause a number of serious infections, such as severe skin rashes, eye and ear infections, and pneumonia.

 How can I make sure the water is safe?